falcosecurity/.github/SECURITY.md

 We treat as **vulnerabilities** issues that defeat Falco's security value:

 - **Silent detection bypass**: a technique, reachable from the untrusted side, that defeats the integrity of the detection pipeline (engine, drivers, event handling) so that activity Falco should detect produces no alert and the evasion is not otherwise observable.
 This concerns the integrity of the *mechanism*, not the completeness of rule *content*.
+A rule that simply does not cover a technique is a content gap.
 - **Remote code execution or compromise of Falco**: code execution over, or control of, the Falco process or its components via data or an interface crossing a trust boundary.
 - **Privilege escalation through Falco**: a default, supported deployment letting an entity gain privileges it should not have without already holding equivalent access.